-Dublin, Ireland, September 7, 2015 – Inflection Biosciences Ltd, a private company developing highly innovative treatments for cancer, today announced that that new data on IBL-202, a dual mechanism PIM/PI3 kinase inhibitor, will be highlighted in an oral presentation at the XVI International Workshop on Chronic Lymphocytic Leukaemia 2015, to be held September 7-9, 2015 in Sydney, Australia.
+Dublin, Ireland, May 15th, 2017 – Inflection Biosciences Ltd, a private company developing innovative therapeutics for cancer, today announced that that new data on IBL-202, a dual mechanism PIM/PI3 kinase inhibitor, will be highlighted in a poster at the XVII International Workshop on Chronic Lymphocytic Leukaemia 2017, to be held May 12-15, 2017 in New York City.

 About PIM/PI3 kinase inhibitors